 One of the huge benefits of how online advertising works is that you can reach specific groups of people who would like your products, and keep in touch with them through multiple platforms.

 For example, email marketing is a particularly powerful form of online advertising as customers show clear intent when they sign up to receive emails from your brand.
-In fact, according to our Ecommerce Statistics Report 2020, promotional email campaigns saw a 108% increase in conversion rate over 2019.
+In fact, according to our Ecommerce Statistics Report 2021, conversion rate for promotional email campaigns was 0.10%, a 14% YoY increase.

 Smaller brands with limited budgets won’t be able to compete directly with bigger brands but, with some strategic thinking around earned media and less-used paid channels, there’s plenty of opportunity.